European Languages are pretty interesting

 Basque, which is spoken in regions of France and Spain, is the only European language that isn’t related to any other language; it’s origin is still unknown.

-If you thought Albanian was complex try pronouncing these Czech words: krk (neck), prst (finger), smrk (pine tree) and smrt (death).
+If you thought Albanian was complex, try pronouncing these Czech words: krk (neck), prst (finger), smrk (pine tree) and smrt (death).
 As many other words in this language, they are made up entirely of consonants!

 Did you know that every 98 MINUTES a new English word is created?!
 The clock is ticking, start thinking… you can come up with the next one!

 Did you manage to read the longest Finnish word?
 In English it can be translated as “I wonder if it’s not with his act of not having made something be seen as unsystematically“.
+Yep, went completely over our heads too.

+Untranslatable words are some of our favourite European language facts.
 Shemomedjamo is a very useful Georgian word that can’t be translated into English.
 How else would you describe the feeling of eating without limit (even when you’re full) simply because the food is good?
 Yep.
 Shemomedjamo.

 The longest Italian palindrome (it reads the same backwards and forwards) is onorarono which means ‘honoured’.
+Hats off to you Italy, to make such a long symmetrical is a pretty impressive feat!

 – Did he hear? – Ar chuala sé?